What is Autism?

 Autism Spectrum Disorder

 Autism spectrum disorder (ASD) is a complex and lifelong developmental disability that typically appears during the first three years of a person’s early childhood.
 It is a neurological disorder that affects the normal functioning of a person’s brain.
-Autism Spectrum Disorder is characterized by deficits and symptoms in areas such as social communication and social interaction; nonverbal communicative behaviors used for social interactions; developing and maintaining relationships; restricted, repetitive patterns of behavior, interests, or activities.
-Autism Spectrum Disorder affects individuals differently and to varying degrees.
+Autism is characterized by deficits and symptoms in areas such as social communication and social interaction; nonverbal communicative behaviors used for social interactions; developing and maintaining relationships; restricted, repetitive patterns of behavior, interests, or activities.
+Autism individuals differently and to varying degrees.

 Signs and Characteristics

-Some of the behaviors associated with autism spectrum disorder include the following:
+Some of the behaviors associated with Autism include the following: